 By Arielle Grinshpan, Tom Provine, and Adrien Glover

-Whether Italy is already on your travel wish list for 2016 or not, there are plenty of reasons to visit one of Europe's—and the world's—most beloved destinations this coming year.
-In the popular Mediterranean country, new wine regions are emerging, jetset playgrounds are popping up, and buzzy pilgrimage-worthy restaurants appearing on the map.
-And, we cannot forget the Pope's Jubilee Year; Rome—and the Vatican—has a full calendar of religious and cultural events for the devout and the curious.
+Whether Italy is already on your travel wish list for 2016 or not, there are plenty of reasons to visit one of Europe's most beloved destinations this coming year.
+In the popular Mediterranean country, new wine regions are emerging, jetset playgrounds are popping up, and buzzy pilgrimage-worthy restaurants are appearing on the map.
+We also cannot forget the Pope's Jubilee Year; Rome, and the Vatican, has a full calendar of religious and cultural events for the devout and the curious.
 Even the once-seedy port city of Genoa is experiencing a renaissance.
 Read on for the top 10 places to visit in Italy this year.
 Buon viaggio!

 This scenic area of Umbria is fast becoming known as Italy’s “best new wine region.”
 Follow its official wine trail and sip on wines made with the area’s signature varietal, Sagrantino, which produces a bold, earthy red.
 Stay at the stylish new Palazzo Bontadosi hotel, and make a dinner reservation at the new wine-focused Locanda del Teatro.
 Lovebirds will want to check out the impressive new castle hotel, Borgi dei Conti resort, perfect for dream weddings, which recently opened in the nearby town of Monepetriolo.